inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 ~~~~~~~~

 Algorithmic droppers selectively drop received packets based on some
 condition.
-The condition can be either deterministic (e.g. to bound the
+The condition can be either deterministic (e.g., to bound the
-queue length), or probabilistic (e.g. RED queues).
+queue length) or probabilistic (e.g., RED queues).

-Other kind of droppers are absolute droppers; they drop each received
+Another kind of dropper is an absolute dropper that drops each received
 packet.
-They can be used to discard excess traffic, i.e. packets whose
+It can be used to discard excess traffic, i.e. packets whose
 arrival rate exceeds the allowed maximum.
-In INET the :ned:`Sink` module
+In INET, the :ned:`Sink` module
 can be used as an absolute dropper.

 The algorithmic droppers in INET are :ned:`ThresholdDropper` and
 :ned:`RedDropper`.
-These modules has multiple input and multiple output
+These modules have multiple input and multiple output
 gates.
 Packets that arrive on gate :gate:`in[i]` are forwarded to gate
 :gate:`out[i]` (unless they are dropped).
-However the queues attached to
+However, the queues attached to
 the output gates are viewed as a whole, i.e. the queue length parameter
 of the dropping algorithm is the sum of the individual queue lengths.
-This way we can emulate shared buffers of the queues.
-Note, that it is
+This way, we can emulate shared buffers of the queues.
+Note that it is
 also possible to connect each output to the same queue module.

 .. _ug:sec:diffserv:threshold-dropper: